OfficialSirH/Semblance-bot/README.md

 ## API

-The API, C2S Discord Link, is an API for linking user progress from the game, Cell to Singularity, to your Discord account.
+The API, C2S Linked Roles, is an API for linking user progress from the game, Cell to Singularity, to your Discord account via linked roles.

 ## Bot